ice1k/proj_manager/README.md

 # proj_manager 💖

 This is a simple project manager, which gives you data about your project, to help you know your project better.

 It's written in Rust.

 I write this project to practise Rust programming.

-For I'm a beginner to Rust, there must be some naive code, please don't hesitate to point it out :joy:.
+For I'm a beginner to Rust, there must be lots of naive code, please don't hesitate to point it out.

 ## Get binary!